ovh/utask/pkg/plugins/builtin/http/README.md

 ## Requirements

 None by default.
-Sensitive data should be retrieved from configstore and accessed through `{{.config.[itemKey]}}` rather than hardcoded in your template.
+Sensitive data should stored in the configuration and accessed through `{{.config.[itemKey]}}` rather than hardcoded in your template.